sbischoff-ai/pygase/README.md

 ### Example

-[This example game implements](/chase/) an online game of chase, in which players can move around, while one of them is the chaser who has to catch another player.
+[This example game](https://github.com/sbischoff-ai/pygase/tree/master/chase) implements an online game of chase, in which players can move around, while one of them is the chaser who has to catch another player.
 A player who has been catched becomes the next chaser and can catch other players after a 5s protection countdown.

 ### API Reference

-For a complete API documentation look in [here](/docs/api/) (see GitHub if you're on PyPI.org).
+For a complete API documentation look in [here](https://sbischoff-ai.github.io/pygase/).

 ---